sjl/.plan/README.markdown

 * Read more [LOL][].
 This dude is a wonderful nutbag.
 The chapter on efficiency is crazy, but interesting.
 I might use some of its ideas in [Bones][] once I've got that to a stable place.
+* Watched the Juice it or Lose It talk from that Reddit thread.
+Really nice.